majkinetor/au/README.md

 ### Automatic checksums

-When new version is available, the `update` function will by default download both x32 and x64 versions of the installer and calculate the SHA256 checksum.
+When new version is available, the `update` function will by default download both x32 and x64 versions of the installer and calculate the desired checksum.
 It will inject this info in the `$global:Latest` hashtable variable so you can use it via `au_SearchReplace` function to update hashes.
 The parameter `ChecksumFor` can contain words `all`, `none`, `32` or `64` to further control the behavior.

 You can disable this feature by calling update like this: